 So now it is crunch time, there are less than 30 days until I say I do!
 The invites are out!

-I thought I would give you the complete breakdown, on these bad boys.
+I thought I would give you the complete invitation cost breakdown, on these bad boys.
 As you may remember the invitations cost $81.16.
 Postage to send 70 invites (including response postage) came to $73.50.
 We originally were going to print them ourselves but wound up having them done at our neighborhood Kinko’s which came to $76.64.
 This would have been about $30 more, but the lady at Kinko’s printed them UPSIDE DOWN!!!
-As you may have guessed this caused a complete bridal breakdown. (come on, I know we all have had one or two) Which was quite unfortunate because this breakdown happened on my G2B’s birthday.
+As you may have guessed this caused a complete bridal breakdown (come on, I know we all have had one or two).
+Which was quite unfortunate because this breakdown happened on my G2B’s birthday.
 G2B calmed me down, and we decided to swing by Kinko’s before I flipped out on them over the phone.
 However, the invitations still worked upside down, I was quite worried because they have the decorative jacket and ribbon on one end.
 And I addressed them myself after brushing up on my non existent calligraphy skills.

 So all in all the the invitations cost $231.30!
 Not too shabby when you divide it by 70, making them $3.30 each!

 While we are on the subject of bridal breakdowns, let me explain another one of mine.
-Recently I had purchased two ceramic garden stools for wedding decor.
+Recently I had purchased two ceramic garden stools for wedding décor.
 I had wrapped bubble wrap around one of them and had driven all over town afterward.
 I was at my apartment and ran out quickly to get medicine and chicken noodle soup for an ailing G2B.
 And as I pulled into the parking lot, one stool crashed against the other.

 I stopped the car to assess the damage.
 It was a pretty clean break, but I was still pretty upset.
 Not only had it cost $50 and not even made it out of my car in one piece, but I had just been home and should have put them away safely.
 I put it in my storage room as soon as I got home and left it there for a few days until I had simmered down a bit.
 Then G2B and I managed to glue it back together!